 CONSTRUCTION DEBRIS.
 Do not dump in trash enclosure!
 Residents can bring recyclable debris to MOD.
 All other construction debris must be hauled outside Rossmoor.
 If you see it in a trash enclosure, immediately call MOD, (925) 988-7650.
 After hours call Securitas, (925) 988-7899.

 DONATE: Bring apparel, housewares, small furniture, and collectibles in good condition to Hospice (1345 Newell Ave #A), Leftovers Thrift Shop (2281 Olympic Blvd); or Goodwill (2536 North Main St).
 Oakland Museum’s White Elephant Sale, (510) 839-5919, will pick-up some items.

 DVD & CD DISCS.
 Recent DVDs and CD discs go in LANDFILL.
-Discs older than 20 years often contain toxic chemicals and should NOT go in landfill.
+Discs older than 1998 often contain toxic chemicals and should NOT go in landfill.
 BEST BUY will accept them.
-Cut discs with personal data in half.
-Do NOT try to break in half – they splinter.
+Cut any discs with personal data in half.
+Do NOT try to break in half – they will splinter.

 FURNITURE.
 For options see GIVE IT AWAY, WHAT GOES TO MOD? and TRASH HAULERS.

 HANGERS.
 Give to a thrift shop or put in LANDFILL.

 HAZARDOUS WASTE.
 For Walnut Creek residents, AT YOUR DOOR is a service paid by your coupon.
 To schedule pickup of aerosol cans, electronics (TV, computer, DVD player, cell phone), small appliances, lamps, vacuum cleaner, paint (up to 5 gallons), (NO other liquids), fluorescent light bulbs (straight or coiled), batteries, thermometers and other products with mercury, call 1-800-449-7587.